Punjab imposes Section 144 amid PTI's call for protest

 The decision has been taken to maintain law and order situation

-ISLAMABAD (Dunya News) – Punjab government has decided to impose Section 144 across the province for three days after Pakistan Tehreek-e-Insaf (PTI) announced protest.
+ISLAMABAD (Dunya News) – The Punjab government has imposed Section 144 across the province for three days after Pakistan Tehreek-e-Insaf (PTI) announced protest on July 26.

 The Home Department, in a notification, said there would be a ban on rallies, sit-ins, protests and rallies from July 26 to July 28.